JoeFanning/Philosophical-AI/README.md

 # Egalitarian-AI
 The development of universally "good" AI is an essential endeavour for humanity.
+This immense task is coupled by two important high level questions.
+1.How to decide on what is good for humanity.
+What is ethical, moral and just for all?
+How to make the world a better place.
+2.How to define these decisions into metrics for computation on AI.

+These are not questions that just have to be asked.
+They are questions that must be answer.
+The ultimate question is can we answer these questions for AI before it has the ability to answer these questions itself?

-There is currently development being done by companies like IBM (AIF360), Microsoft (Fairlearn), Google (What-If Tool) and other companies and entities.
-This project is an attempt to help in this endeavour.
+At the time of this writing there is currently development being done by companies like IBM (AIF360), Microsoft (Fairlearn), Google (What-If Tool) and other companies and entities.
+This project is an attempt to learn and possibly help with this endeavour.

+Looking at question 1 again.
+Let's decide on Egalitarianism as an example decision for deciding on what is good.

 ​Egalitarianism is a school of thought rooted in the belief that all people are fundamentally equal and should be treated as such.
 It is a philosophy that prioritizes social equality and the removal of inequalities, particularly in political, economic, and social life.
 ​The word ["egalitarianism"](https://joefanning.github.io/Egalitarian-AI/researchresources.md)comes from the French word "égal," which means "equal" or "level."
 It emerged during the French Revolution in the late 18th century when people were fighting for a society where everyone had the same rights and opportunities, no matter their background.